About the Author

 It was a true epiphany that started Mat firmly on the path of self-reliance, emergency prep, and sustainability.
 Around Thanksgiving of 1997, during his morning session of prayer and meditation, in answer to a simple request for “guidance and inspiration”, Mat received a fully developed “story board” type of pictorial outline that popped into his head instantaneously.
 It was the outline for a massive handbook to help people be more self-reliant, live more sustainably, and prepare to weather the coming storms as we pass through this age of uncertainty and change.
 After three years of work, this “cosmic download” crystallized into his first book, When Technology Fails (now on its second edition) which has spent over 6 months on Amazon’s top 100 overall bestseller list.

-Stein has appeared on numerous radio and television programs and is a repeat guest on Fox News, MSNBC, Gary Null, Coast-to-Coast AM, Alex Jones, and the Thom Hartmann Show.
+Stein has appeared on numerous radio and television programs and is a repeat guest on Fox News, MSNBC, Gary Null, Coast-to-Coast AM, The Power Hour, and the Thom Hartmann Show.
 He has also written several articles on the subject of sustainable living and is a guest columnist for the Huffington Post.

 Mat still enjoys playing around in the vertical world of rock walls, though since suffering (and recovering from) a serious injury in a 50 foot ground fall (gravity sucks!) he no longer “pushes the envelope” quite like he used to.
 Wintertime finds Mat volunteering as a guide and cross country ski instructor for the blind with the Sierra Regional Ski for Light program.